 • Writing for different business purposes

-If you want to expand your learning, you can continue with UC Boulder’s Effective Communication Specialization on Coursera.
+You also get unlimited access to multiple readings and quizzes to help you gauge your understanding.
+You can continue with UC Boulder’s Effective Communication Specialization on Coursera if you want to expand your learning.
 Its free online courses are structured much in the same way and are self-paced.

 10. Georgia Tech’s Artificial Intelligence

 Artificial intelligence is becoming a larger and larger part of computer science and our daily lives.
-This course from Georgia Tech and Udacity explores the basics of AI.
+This artificial intelligence course from Georgia Tech and Udacity explores the basics of AI.
+As part of your studies, you’ll explore topics related to:

-• Artificial intelligence for conducting searches and game play
+• Artificial intelligence for conducting searches and gameplay

 • Constraints and Bayes nets